daidensacha/mp3-garden-journal/documentation/testing.md

 ![](/documentation/images/my-plant-modal.png)

 The user can click on "Edit" to edit or update information about the plant.
-They can also delete the plant, providing there are no related events that depend on the plant information.
+They can also delete the plant, providing no related events depend on the plant information.

 ![](/documentation/images/edit-plant-form.png)